disraptor/disraptor/README.md

 ### App secret key

 Disraptor requires a secret key in order to communicate with your web application.
 In essence, the secret key is really just a signal that *allows the Discourse instance to send requests to your web application*.
 Without it, Disraptor will not send requests to your web application.
-If set it up, Disraptor will always send an `X-Disraptor-App-Secret-Key` header with its requests to your web application. **Your web application has to evaluate whether the secret key is correct**.
+If set up, Disraptor will always send an `X-Disraptor-App-Secret-Key` header with its requests to your web application. **Your web application has to evaluate whether the secret key is correct**.